2019 MLB 1st Half Surprises so far… and will they last?

 Make the most of the MLB season

-There is still plenty of time left in the 2019 MLB season and still plenty of betting left to be done.
+There is still plenty of time left in the 2019 MLB season after the 1st half and still plenty of betting left to be done.
 Be it game by game wagers, player or team props, or season specials we’ve got a lot of action yet ahead of us.
 Be sure to take advantage of our 3$ per head promotion for new agents, refer your friends, and get started making money on the MLB and more.
 And keep an eye on this blog for weekly articles pointing you and your money in the right direction.